-Altruism, meaning a concern of the well-being of others without thought about oneself, can also motivate our behavior.
-Although it would be idealistic to assume that altruism is the prime mover in human behavior, it is reasonable to assert that some elements of altruism enter into most people's decision-making-contrary to the neoclassical assumption of rational, self-interested individuals.
+The neoclassical model assumes that economic decisions are driven by self-interest.
+However, altruism, meaning a concern of the well-being of others can also motivate our behavior.
+Although it would be idealistic to assume that altruism is the prime mover in human behavior, it is reasonable to assert that some elements of altruism enter into most people's decision-making.
 Especially relevant to economics is the fact that much economic behavior may be motivated by a desire to advance the common good-the general good of society, of which one's own interests are only a part.
-People are often willing to participate in the creation of social benefits, even if this involves some personal sacrifice, as long as they feel that others are also contributing.
+People are often willing to participate in the creation of social benefits, even if this involves some personal sacrifice.